Now that the cold weather is really setting in, it’s important to look after your skin.

-It could play a vital role in helping to protect the body against skin cancer and can protect the skin from harmful UV rays.
+It can protect the skin from harmful UV rays and could play a vital role in helping to protect the body against skin cancer.

-You can get selenium into your diet by eating eggs, Brazil nuts, tuna, salmon, and brown rice.
+Good sources of selenium include eggs, Brazil nuts, tuna, salmon, and brown rice.

-Brazil nuts are the best as just 3 or 4 nuts daily gives your body all the selenium it needs.
+Just three or four Brazil nuts daily gives your body all the selenium it needs.

-Eating a poor diet shows very quickly on the skin by way of oiliness, spots, acne and a dull colouration.
+Remember, 'you are what you eat’.
+Eating a poor diet shows very quickly on the skin through oiliness, spots, acne and dull colouration.

-What natural foods promote youthful, clear and healthy skin?
+What natural foods promote clear and healthy skin?

 This vegetable from the cruciferous family is rich in antioxidants, including all-important skin nutrients vitamin C and vitamin E.

-The vitamin C content of broccoli promotes healthy collagen production, which is important for glowing supple skin.
+The vitamin C content of broccoli promotes healthy collagen production, which is important for healthy, supple skin.